World Baseball Classic (WBC) Logo

 The logo has been redesigned since 2023, and the changes are noticeable.
 The baseball is missing; it was in the previous versions.
 A white circle has replaced it, and a new visual composition surrounds it.
 The replacement made the design universal.

 The basic structure with four colored segments has been preserved, but their design has become more complex.
-Segments now consist of additional inner layers in darker colors, extending from the main segment.
-The segments closer to the circle are the narrowest and darkest, and as they move away, their size increases, and the colors become lighter.
+Segments now include additional inner layers in darker colors that extend from the main segment.
+Segments closer to the circle are the narrowest and darkest; as they move farther away, their size increases and their colors lighten.

 The tournament’s color palette remained traditional: blue, green, yellow, and red.
-However, the colors look more voluminous and vivid due to the overlapping layers and gradients.
+However, the colors appear more vibrant and voluminous due to the overlapping layers and gradients.

-The 2023 logo is a step forward in developing the tournament’s visual style.
+The 2023 logo is a step forward in the development of the tournament’s visual style.
 We removed straightforward sports symbolism and added abstraction, volume, and movement.
 This gives the design a fresh look that corresponds to the tournament’s global status.